2021 Formula One World Championship: Opening rounds

 Max Verstappen took pole position on the opening round in Bahrain.
 On the formation lap, Sergio Pérez stalled at the last turn and was relegated to start in the pit lane, leaving his 11th place spot vacant.
 On the first lap, Nikita Mazepin spun at turn 3, crashing into the barrier and calling out the safety car.
-AlphaTauri's Pierre Gasly collided with Daniel Ricciardo’s McLaren the lap after the safety car ended, while Mick Schumacher spun off behind the pack.
+AlphaTauri's Pierre Gasly collided with Daniel Ricciardo's McLaren the lap after the safety car ended, while Mick Schumacher spun off behind the pack.
 Lewis Hamilton got past Verstappen on lap 40, but on lap 53 Verstappen overtook Hamilton at turn 4, before being ordered to give the place back because he exceeded track limits.
 In the end, Hamilton won from Verstappen, and Valtteri Bottas completed the podium.
-Lando Norris came fourth and Pérez, after starting from last, recovered to fifth.
+Lando Norris finished in fourth and Pérez, after starting from last, recovered to fifth.

 At the Emilia Romagna Grand Prix, Hamilton took pole from Pérez and Verstappen.
 Verstappen went into the lead at turn 1 on lap 1, after it started raining on race day.
 Mazepin and Nicholas Latifi crashed at the exit of turn 13, bringing out the safety car.
 Under the safety car, Schumacher lost control of his car and spun into the pit exit, losing his front wing.
 On lap 31, at turn 7, Hamilton made a mistake, hitting the wall and damaging his front wing.
 After approximately a minute in the gravel, he rejoined.
 The moment he did, his teammate Bottas and George Russell had a crash at over 200 mph on the start-finish straight, bringing out the red flag.
 After the race restarted, Norris overtook Charles Leclerc for second, but the former was overtaken by Hamilton, resulting in a podium of Verstappen, Hamilton and Norris.